alinlin11/ConnectFour/README.md

 # ConnectFour
-Game created freshman year in intro to Java.
+Game created freshman year in Intro to Java.